bossajie/django-reactjs-boilerplate/README.md

 Check the `package.json` file to check some versions of dependencies.
 We are using
 ```
+Please use an npm version that is >= 3.0.0 and < 5.0.0
+Much better install node.js version 5.11.1

 Django 1.11
 ReactJS version 16.4.1
 ```